juan260/LoosySynth/README.md

 ### Melody
 The melody works from the idea of displacement from a standard origin of coordinates point.
 In that sense, for example, it's simillar to an OSC controlled theremin, that recieves two values:

 * The Y axis displacement from the origin and the X axis displacement.
-The Y axis controlls the cutoff frequency of a low-pass filter, meaning that the value of the Y axis should be in Hertz, ranging from 0 to 20k (approximately) for a full range of timbres, from dark to straight sawtooth.
+The Y axis controlls cutoff frequency of a low-pass filter, meaning that the value of the Y axis should be in Hertz, ranging from 0 to 20k (approximately) for a full range of timbres, from dark to straight sawtooth.

 * The X axis displacement controlls the displacement from the root note inside the scale.
 For example, if we are in a D major scale, 0 displacement would mean the note D, displacement 1 would correspond to E, 2 to F#, and the same applies for negative numbers.
 The non-integer displacement values will have an